-This Official Statement, which includes the Schedule and Appendices hereto, provides certain information regarding the issuance of \$7,870,000 City of Lewisville, Texas, Waterworks and Sewer System Revenue Bonds, Series 2018 (the "Bonds").
-Except as otherwise indicated herein, capitalized terms used in this Official Statement have the same meanings assigned to such terms in the ordinance (the "Ordinance") authorizing the issuance of the Bonds (see "SELECTED PROVISIONS OF THE ORDINANCE").
+This Official Statement, which includes the Schedule and Appendices hereto, provides certain information regarding the issuance of \$46,540,000 City of Lewisville, Texas, General Obligation Refunding and Improvement Bonds, Series 2018 (the "Bonds").
+Except as otherwise indicated herein, capitalized terms used in this Official Statement have the same meanings assigned to such terms in the ordinance to be adopted on the date of the sale of the Bonds which will authorize the issuance of the Bonds (the "Ordinance").

-There follow in this Official Statement descriptions of the Bonds and certain information regarding the City and its finances.
+There follows in this Official Statement descriptions of the Bonds and certain information regarding the City and its finances.
 All descriptions of documents contained herein are only summaries and are qualified in their entirety by reference to each such document.
 Copies of such documents may be obtained from the City's Financial Advisor, Hilltop Securities Inc., Dallas, Texas.